Rory-Folster/WeekEleven/README.md

 start at the 'Head' node, and chains down each node until it hits the 'tail' node.
 Every node points to the next node.

-Ofcourse Linked Lists come with their advantages and disadvantages, some of these being:
+Of course Linked Lists come with their advantages and disadvantages, some of these being:

 ADVANTAGES,
 They are a dynamic data structure, which means you don't need to give an intial size of a linked list.
 Insertion and deletion of nodes is a lot easier, as you just have to update